gozdemogus/UpSchool-Works/README.md

 # Guide

 ## Personal Projects
-In this folder, you can find the projects that I have induvidually developed.
+In this folder, you can find the projects that I have individually developed.

 ### Individual Projects